 Long story short – I’ve done all the things I can think of to try and trace her.
-In doing so I’ve realised how easy it is for someone to sell stolen goods online and how little is done by online marketplaces to prevent their platform being used for illegal activities.
+In doing so I’ve realised how easy it is for someone to sell stolen goods online and how little is done by online marketplaces to prevent their platform from being used for illegal activities.

 Bike shops have had ridiculous wait times for new bicycles.
 Sometimes shops are requesting people wait up to 1 year to receive their new toy.
 Most people would prefer to receive their new bicycle much sooner than that, and some people would prefer to spend a little less money by buying a bicycle secondhand.

 The best bike locks take just over a minute to be cut with high powered discreet tools.
 I imagine that the number of bicycle thefts increased to plug the gaps in supply and demand.
 The previous 1-year potential wait time can easily be cut to a matter of days if bought through eBay or similar sites.

 Bicycles all have frame numbers.
 The frame number can be used to identify the bicycle and prove ownership should a bicycle be stolen.
 If a bicycle is stolen, then the owner can register it as such on one of the two main bicycle databases bikeregister.com or immobilise.com.

-However, not all bicycle owners know their frame numbers, and not everyone registers their bike (with the police or one of the databases) when they are stolen.
+However, not all bicycle owners know their frame numbers, and not everyone registers their bikes (with the police or one of the databases) when they are stolen.
 However, some of us do…

 Marketplaces like eBay are apparently where lots of stolen bicycles end up.
 I’ve heard that sellers of stolen goods often create listings with vague descriptions, unrealistically low prices and ask buyers to pick up and pay in cash or cryptocurrency.

 As far as I’m aware – eBay does little to combat the numerous illegal bicycles sold on their platform.